rachaelmburke/hivhospital/README.md

 Further information about the analyses / SPINE project is available by contacting the first or last authors (rachael.burke@lshtm.ac.uk or peter.macpherson@lstmed.ac.uk).
 Data requests for the real dataset can also be directed to MLW data department (data@mlw.mw) who may be able to facilitate data sharing, permission from QECH may be required.

+Code and data on this repo is available for use under CC-BY license; please do acknowledge us as creator.

+Note: The "docs" folder is there to create / hold the website content.
+You are welcome to look at it (of course), but it's not the correct folder to find our data and code if you want to use it yourself.